-The launch of the UK's Woodland Carbon Code in July 2011 marks a significant, positive development in UK woodland creation.
-We at Forest Carbon were members of the Forestry Commission's Technical Group that developed the Code and we also contributed to the Code's trialling with two of our existing projects before it went live.
-Our membership of the Code's Advisory Group is ongoing, and we recently completed the trialling and first ever validation of a group scheme: a means to collectively certify a number of small woodlands, making it cost effective for them to be part of the Code.
+The launch of thegovernment backed Woodland Carbon Code in July 2011 marked a significant, positive development in UK carbon woodland creation.
+Forest Carbon were members of the Forestry Commission's Technical Group that developed the Code during 2009 and 2010, and also contributed to the Code's trial phase with two of our existing projects before it went live.
+Our membership of the Code's Advisory Board is ongoing, in 2012 we completed the trialling and first ever validation of a group scheme, and in 2015 we are trialling the first ever 5 year project verification.

-The Code delivers - officially - the kind of assurances our own Forest Carbon Standard had given before, i.e. it offers carbon credit buyers the assurance that each woodland scheme will deliver the benefits that we say it will, and that that woodland represents genuine new planting.
+The Code offers carbon credit buyers the assurance that each woodland scheme will deliver the benefits that we say it will, and that that woodland represents genuine new planting.
 There is more about the range of principles concerned in the Code in our pages about Additionality & Permanence , Carbon Calculations , Biodiversity & Environment , and Monitoring.

 Compliance with the Code means that buyers can be assured that: